 You can also another herb that works for you.
 I’d recommend basil or chives, perhaps a small amount of sage.

 Personally, I like to finish my soup with a generous grating of vegetarian parmesan and some garlic infused oil.
 I have a list of vegetarian parmesan brands in Australia (yes, they exist).
-I have also recently tried Green Vie vegan parmesan and I think it’s the best I have tried so far.
+I have also recently tried Green Vie vegan parmesan and I think it’s the best vegan variety I have tried so far.

 Because I really enjoy this soup, I am going to work on a curried version as well.
 Think part low FODMAP daal and part soup.